Shadow-Draconic-Development/Avrae-Customizable-Tamecraft/Code/settings/nat1/nat1.md

 Subalias that allows staff members to change the penalty for a nat1

-## Help:
+## Help
 `tame settings nat1 <-#>`

+## Optional arguments
+- `#`: Success penalty for a nat1 (default: -1)

+# Important Notes
-Server members can run `tame settings nat1` just to view current settings
+- Server members can run `tame settings nat1` just to view current settings.

-Nat1 penalties cannot be greater than 0 (to where it would be a bonus)
+- Nat1 penalties cannot be greater than 0 (to where it would be a bonus).